 Could your dog’s breath melt your glasses?
 Does your cat’s smile look like five miles of bad road?
 Pet dental problems are surprisingly similar to their owners’ dental issues.
 February is National Pet Dental Health Month and a good time to check out your pets’ pearly whites.
 You can even learn how to brush your pet’s teeth in this post.

 I write about pet dental health every year.
 These days I pay closer attention to Bravo-Dawg because for some weird reason, he likes rocks.
 That is, he picks up rocks whenever we go outside, brings them in, and then wants to play with and chew them.
-He already has lots of “legal” and safe chews, but he wants to play keep-away with rocks–and of course, I fear a broken tooth, or a tummy full of blocked foreign objects, or choking or worse.
+Now he’s taught the new baby, Shadow-Pup, to do the same–and the pup wants to chew sticks!
+Oy!
+They already have lots of “legal” and safe chews, but he wants to play keep-away with rocks–and of course, I fear a broken tooth, or a tummy full of blocked foreign objects, or choking or worse.
 Urk!

 Hopefully, you won’t have that issue.
 Here are common dental issues you share with your cats and dogs (hopefully NOT eating rocks!), as well as ways to avoid them.